Lixhr/HackTheBox/PWN/easy/bad_grades/README.md

 &nbsp;
 ## Information Gathering

-First of all, i had to find necessary informations about the executable and its lib.
+First of all, i needed to find necessary informations about the executable and its lib.

-The ELF is a x64, with NX and Canay enabled.
-Consider that the PIE is disabled.
+The ELF is x64, with NX and Canary enabled.
+Note that PIE is disabled.

-With the PIE disabled, the function's addresses doesn't change from an execution to another.
+With PIE disabled, the function addresses don't change between executions.
-We will have to deal with Canary, take it in note for later.
+We will need to deal with the Canary, so let's keep that in mind for later.

   ![ELF_CHECKSEC](https://github.com/Lixhr/HackTheBox/blob/main/PWN/easy/bad_grades/attachments/elf_checksec.png?raw=true)

-Consider that PIE is enabled on the libc.
+Note that PIE is enabled on the libc.
-So we need to leak its base address in order to execute system()
+So, we need to leak its base address in order to execute system().

   ![LIBC](https://github.com/Lixhr/HackTheBox/blob/main/PWN/easy/bad_grades/attachments/libc_checksec.png?raw=true)